yegli/go-4starters/README.md

 ## quiz
 A quiz game to get into reading and parsing basic csv and interact with user inputs through a cli component.
 To execute the program run `make quiz`from the root of this repository.

+## chatroom
+A small server client architecture using a basic tcp socket to send and receive basic unencrypted text messages.
+Intended to be further improved to serve as a p2p symmetrical communication channel.